 Varicose veins are bulging, and distorted veins (Gawas et al., 2021).
 This condition can develop anywhere in the body but the most prevalent site is in the legs.
 Varicose veins are not a potentially fatal medical condition however, they can be uncomfortable and lead to more serious problems.
 It usually forms in veins near the skin’s surface and is caused by high blood pressure in the veins (Chang et al., 2018).

 Through one-way valves in the veins, blood rushes towards the heart, but when the valves weaken or break, blood can pool up in the veins resulting in the dilation of veins.

 Varicose veins may be caused by being pregnant.
-This raises blood body concentration in the legs, causing the developing fetus in the uterus pressurizes the veins.
+This raises blood body concentration in the legs, causing the developing fetus in the uterus to pressurize the veins.

-The good news is that the varicose veins generally dissolve after the baby is born, if the extra pressure is alleviated.
-The possibility of developing varicose veins is enhanced by taking medicine containing female hormones such birth control tablets and replacement hormones used to treat the symptoms of a menopause (Yun et al., 2018).
+The good news is that the varicose veins generally dissolve after the baby is born if the extra pressure is alleviated.
+The possibility of developing varicose veins is enhanced by taking a medicine containing female hormones such as birth control tablets and replacement hormones used to treat the symptoms of menopause (Yun et al., 2018).

 The media consists of elastin and layers of muscle bundles organized in various directions.
 The relative muscle and elastin quantities vary depending on the caliber and working pressure of the brain (Jacobs et al., 2017).

 Moreover, adventitia fuses with the peri-venous connective tissue which includes nerve fibers and vasa vasorum, and ensures distension of the vessel, a major element of proper venous function.

 Any abnormalities were documented in all three layers with increasing age and particularly with the progression of the disease and the structure of the vein wall progressively becomes more disordered.